 2. There Is No Impact To CPF Withdrawal.

 Despite #1, there will be no change to your cash flow as the mechanics of CPF Life’s operation remain status quo, thus not impacting your existing safe retirement income floor (SRIF).

 3. There May Be An Impact To Supplementary Retirement Scheme (SRS).
 This Is Not Part Of The Announcement.

-The penalty free withdrawal period for SRS account follows the statutory retirement age.
-When the retirement age changes, those whom have not yet opened their SRS account may be impacted.
+The penalty-free withdrawal period for SRS account follows the statutory retirement age.
+When the retirement age changes, those who have not yet opened their SRS account may be impacted.

 4. Developments at Greater Southern Waterfront.

 This is definitely good news for those who own properties in close proximity to this area.
 Some of your stocks would also benefit from the long-term development of Greater Southern Waterfront.